6.3.8 The Ideal Political System?

-Michael Oakeshott challenged this assertion in his essay Rationalism in Politics, describing Godwin as “an intrepid Rationalist” and arguing that “the politics of Rationalism are the politics of the politically inexperienced” (p.
+Michael Oakeshott expressed the contrasting conservative viewpoint (6.2.4).
+He challenged Godwin’s assertion in his essay Rationalism in Politics, describing him as “an intrepid Rationalist” and arguing that “the politics of Rationalism are the politics of the politically inexperienced” (p.
 23).
 He argued for pragmatism, based upon experience of what works.

-Francis Fukuyama also believed in a single best political system, as described in his essay Have We Reached the End of History?:
+Francis Fukuyama nonetheless thought that he had found the perfect system, as described in his essay Have We Reached the End of History?:

 “the universalization of Western liberal democracy as the final form of human government”. (p.
 2)

 He amplified the point in his book, The End of History and the Last Man, as described in the review Happily ever after.
 When he reviewed his work in an interview, ten years later, he still maintained that democracy would eventually triumph (although he retracted his idea that ‘history would come to an end’ – acknowledging that progress in science would continue to change societies).

 Isaiah Berlin, as reviewed by Michael Ignatieff, showed a sense of realism that contradicts Fukuyama’s facile utopianism: